-Hello, I’m Ben: Environmental journalist, children’s book author, and sea slug aficionado.
-At present I’m a Seattle-based correspondent at High Country News, for whom I write about wildlife, conservation, land use, etcetera.
-My favorite stories involve interesting approaches to carnivore conservation and fisheries management / science. (“Bears and salmon” is how I’d summarize my interests.)
-But I’ll write about darn near anything.
+Hey, I’m Ben: Environmental journalist, children’s book author, sea slug aficionado.
+At present I’m a Seattle-based correspondent at High Country News, for whom I write about wildlife, conservation, and land use.
+My two great loves are marine biology and innovative approaches to carnivore conservation, but I’ll cover darn near anything.

 2014: Frank Allen Field Reporting Award to cover invasive lake trout in Yellowstone National Park, granted by the Institute for Journalism and Natural Resources.